marcelroed/flash-hob/README.md

 TODO

 ## Method
-Flash Hog does 4 recomputation passes to avoid any atomics or saving any intermediary tensors of shape `(N_Q, N_K)`.
+Flash Hog does 4 recomputation passes to avoid any atomics and saving any intermediary tensors of shape `(N_Q, N_K)`.
+This shakes out to be thread-wise tiling across Q in 3 passes first, once to compute `dd`, then once for `b`, then once for both `dQ'` and `ddO`.
+Finally we do another pass tiled over K, producing `dK'` and `dV'`.
 The equations we implement are the following: